CodeOtter/bulkhead-docs/docs/quickstart.md

 npm install bulkhead
 `

-In the `config/bootstrap.js` file of your SailsJS project directory, replace the default `cb()` with:
+Then, in the `config/bootstrap.js` file of your SailsJS project directory, replace the default `cb()` with:

 ```javascript
 require('bulkhead').plugins.initialize(sails, cb);